synnaxlabs/synnax/.github/PULL_REQUEST_TEMPLATE/rc.md

 - [ ] Recognize and connect to physcial and simulated devices.
 - [ ] Save device configuration.
 - [ ] Not see chassis devices connected to the machine
-- [ ] see devices connected to a chassis
+- [ ] See devices connected to a chassis

 #### Read Task